k3rs3d/ringfairy/README.md

 ### Note: Logging

 By default, the application only logs error messages.
-By passing `-v`/`--verbose` (on the command line) or setting `"verbose": true` (in the config JSON), you can tell the application to show info level logs.
+By passing `-v`/`--verbose` (on the command line) or setting `"verbose": true` (in the config JSON), you can tell the application to show warn level logs.
+To show info level logs, pass `-vv`; for debug, `-vvv`.

 To save these logs to a file, you can redirect standard output and standard error to a file when running your application.
 For example: